sannybuilder/library/assets/sa_unreal/docs/SET_AUDIO_STREAM_TYPE.md

 * **Sfx** - automatically corrected by global SFX volume settings and in-game speed changes
 * **Music** - automatically corrected by global music volume settings, muted if current in-game speed is not 1.0
 * **UserInterface** - automatically corrected by global SFX volume settings, unaffected by in-game speed

+New streams default to `UserInterface` type, except in compatibility mode (.cs4 extension) where they default to `None`.